Warrior312/eterna-bot-documentation/README.md

 `/showteam [teamname: ]`: Fill in the `teamname` attribute with the team page that you'd like to display, such as ("Tech and Design").

+`/docs`: Sends the link to this document in the active channel.

 ## Personal Commands
 ### These commands are meant for managing and viewing your own profile and other user's profiles.